 Do you have a client who spends time alone between your calls?
 They might be introverts.
 Do they view deadlines as strongly-worded suggestions at best?
 They might be more flexible and spontaneous – with all of the strengths and drawbacks that implies.

 Much of the value of a modern advisor is tied to understanding what motivates clients and keeping them on track to accomplish what they care about.
 Understanding yourself can do wonders to improve your ability to collaborate with other people.
-To learn more about personality traits and leadership, watch Part 3 of my on-demand webinar series here.

 Dr. Daniel Crosby is Chief Behavioral Officer at Orion Advisor Solutions, and a psychologist and behavioral finance expert who helps organizations understand the intersection of mind and markets.